Which chair is right for me?

-Most spica casts for children under 12 months look basically the same, the legs are bent at the knees, and held out to the sides like this:
+Most spica casts for children under 12 months look basically the same, the legs are bent at the knees,with or without a bar between them, and held out to the sides like this:

 If your child's cast looks like this, they should fit in any of my Rockin' Chairs or Animal Crackers chairs.